Pearl Ridge Gdns and Twr

 Several listings describe an indoor gathering space, including a 'party/ meeting room', 'clubroom', and 'recreation room great for small gatherings'.
 Together with multiple MLS records checking MEEROO, this supports that the complex offers at least one common meeting/party room available to residents.

 Strong evidence that this building offers patio/deck-style outdoor space.
-Across many listings, agents mention "lanai," "private lanai," "open lanai," and "covered lanai," and one remark references "waterproofing of all decks," suggesting this is a building-level feature rather than a one-off unit amenity.
-The MLS amenities were checked in 6 of 20 current listings, so the evidence is consistent but not universal across every listing.
+Across many listings, agents repeatedly mention "lanai," "private lanai," "open lanai," and "covered lanai," and one remark also references "all of the decks" during building waterproofing, consistent with building-level deck/lanai features.
+The pattern appears broad across multiple agents rather than a one-off copy-paste.

 No analysis available